Table of Contents

 - Common Questions about Your Dog's Cough

-To make it easier to determine the underlying cause of dog coughing, we’re going to run through some common diagnoses and their symptoms, treatments, and prognoses.
+To make determining the underlying cause of dog coughing easier, we will run through some common diagnoses and their symptoms, treatments, and prognoses.

-It can be tough to tell each diagnosis apart when it comes to dog coughing unless you're a trained professional.
+It can be tough to tell each diagnosis apart regarding dog coughing unless you're a trained professional.

 If you're worried about your pet or you think the coughing is getting worse, seeking professional help is the best thing to do.

 ALSO READ: Top 5 Best Dog Cough Relief Aids